SingasonSimon/PFT/README.md

 <div align="center">

 **Crafted with care using Flutter.**
-If this documentation helped you, kindly ⭐ the repository!
+If this documentation helped you, kindly star the repository!

 </div>